Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 Hello, Nate Roberts.
 Where have you been?

-Before Sunday, the 6-foot-10 redshirt freshman forward had played a total of 36 minutes and 35 seconds while scoring six points and collecting nine rebounds in eight games.
+Before Sunday, the 6-foot-10 redshirt freshman forward had played 36 minutes and 35 seconds while scoring six points and collecting nine rebounds in eight games.

-Curiously, it was a diminished role for the over-sized Roberts considering he starred this summer during Washington’s four exhibitions in Italy and Hopkins had touted him during the preseason as the team’s most improved player.
+Curiously, it was a diminished role for the oversized Roberts considering he starred this summer during Washington’s four exhibition games in Italy and Hopkins had touted him during the preseason as the team’s most improved player.

-But Roberts had only made mop-up duty appearances before last Thursday when he played six minutes in the first half.
-In that game, Roberts did not play in the second half of the 66-64 loss to UCLA.
+But Roberts had made only mop-up-duty appearances before last Thursday when he played six minutes in the first half.
+In that game, Roberts did not play in the second half of the 66-64 defeat against UCLA.

 Hopkins said he noticed something different from Roberts in recent practices, which partly explains why the seldom-used reserve received more minutes Sunday.